 2.1.
-The Multiple Sources of Ecclesiastical Capital
+The multiple sources of ecclesiastical capital

-In early modern Spain, ecclesiastical institutions were a significant source of long-term credit and were able to count on a vast network of convents and parishes scattered across the whole country.
-For example, in the middle of the 18th century, around 2,000 monasteries and convents for men were active alongside 1,000 monasteries and convents for women.
+In early modern Spain, ecclesiastical institutions were a significant source of longterm credit, and could count on a vast network of convents and parishes scattered across all of Spain.
+For example, in the middle of the eighteenth century, around 2,000 monasteries and convents for men were active alongside 1,000 monasteries and convents for women.
 All of these institutions required considerable, regular income to fund all kinds of ceremonies and to maintain their members.
-Besides the selling of agricultural products, taxes and rents generated by land and urban properties, they could also lend the capital that they owned or managed in order to increase their income.
+They actually benefited from many sources of capital, which they could subsequently lend out to finance their daily spending.

-Indeed, the tithes, primicias, agricultural products, members' contributions and rents sometimes generated a surplus which they could subsequently lend out.
-However, financial assets donated to the institution, dowries, and pious foundations were the main sources of the ecclesiastical stock of capital.
+The financial assets donated for the foundation of the institution, dowries, members' contributions, testamentary bequests, pious foundations were the main sources of ecclesiastical stock of capital.
 Pious works and chantries were the most popular ways of transferring capital.
-They differed from other sources since these were monetary trust funds established for specific purposes, for example in the case of chantries celebrating a stipulated number of masses over a certain time period for the spiritual benefit of a deceased person, generally the donor.
-In the case of a pious work, the proceedings were devoted, for example, to widows and orphans.
+They differed from other sources since these were monetary trust funds established for specific purposes, for example in the case of chantries singing a stipulated number of masses over a certain time period for the spiritual benefit of a deceased person, generally the donor.
+In the case of a pious work, the proceedings were devoted for example to widows and orphans.
 These were endowed with real or financial assets donated by the donor.
-The ecclesiastical institution in charge could then lend the capital out or rent the house in order to generate the income needed for the purpose of the pious work or the chantry.
+The ecclesiastical institution in charge then could lend the capital out or rent the house in order to generate the income needed for the purpose of the pious work or the chantry.
 The income stemming from these assets was ring-fenced for purposes specified by the donor and served strictly to accomplish the donor's will.
 The church managed this capital endowment but did not own it.

-&lt;sup>11 Llopis Agelán (1980, p.
+&lt;sup>12 Llopis Agelán (1980, p.
 21).
-The share of ecclesiastics in the total population fluctuated between 1 per cent and 2 per cent during the 18th century (Barrio Gozalo 1994-1995).
-This was twice as high as the figure for France in the same period.
+The share of ecclesiastics in the total population fluctuated between 1 and 2% during the eighteenth century (Barrio Gozalo, 1994-1995).
+This was twice higher than France at the same period.
+Wobeser (1994, pp. 17-29).

 All of these donations and pious foundations did not exist solely for the individual's salvation; they were also very important in Hispanic territories for many other reasons.
 First, ecclesiastical institutions became the keystone of social structure by developing social networks.
 Second, donations represented part of a strategy to preserve the family estate and to maintain a family member.
-The endowments bestowed to a foundation were inalienable, which made it possible to protect the family estate from extravagant heirs while ensuring them with some revenues.
+The endowments bestowed to a foundation were inalienable, which allowed protecting the family estate from extravagant heirs while ensuring them with some revenues.
 When creating a pious foundation, the donor appointed an administrator and a beneficiary.
-Very often, these two people were very close family members.
-Lastly, giving money to a convent and putting a family member there may sometimes have been a good way of obtaining access to credit.
+Very often, the two persons were very close family members.
+Last, giving money to a convent and putting a family member there may sometimes have been a good way of obtaining access to credit.